djalbat/the-occam-user-manual/content/writing-with-highmark/markdown-style.md

 3. Pseudo-elements are not supported.
 4. Combinators are not supported but pseudo-classes **are** supported.
-For example, from the default Markdow style file:
+For example, from the default Markdown Style file:

 ```
 table,